-The City's 2020 GHG Plan meets the requirements for a Qualified Greenhouse Gas Reduction Strategy.
-As discussed previously, the proposed project would be limited to the amendment of the Fresno General Plan Land Use Map and Official Zoning Map to rezone the two project parcels at the northeast corner of East McKinley and North Fine Avenues to the CC zoning designation.
+As discussed previously, the proposed project is limited to the amendment of the Fresno General Plan Land Use Map and Official Zoning Map to rezone the two project parcels at the northeast corner of East McKinley and North Fine Avenues from the IL to the CC zoning designation.
 No new physical improvements would occur as a result of the proposed project, and the proposed project would not result in the generation of GHGs.
 However, it is reasonably foreseeable that the proposed zoning change would allow the area to be developed with uses allowed under the CC zoning designation rather than the uses that would have been allowed under the existing IL zoning designation.
-Therefore, reasonably foreseeable future development would allow for the construction of up to approximately 98,445 square feet of commercial uses on the project site; however, specific design plans are currently not known.
-Any future development would be subject to separate environmental review and approval to determine the project's consistency with the City's 2020 GHG Plan.
-Therefore, the proposed project would have no impact.
+Therefore, reasonably foreseeable future development would allow for the construction of up to approximately 98,445 square feet of commercial uses on the project sites; however, specific design plans or proposed or anticipated uses are currently not known.
+Any future development would be subject to separate environmental review and entitlement approval and therefore, the proposed project would have no impact.